Neuro-philosophical workshop in Venice (San Servolo)

 After April 2011, in April 2013 we will hold our second neuro-philosophical workshop in San Servolo from 17 (arrival) till 21 April (departure).

-This gives us 2 or 2,5 workshop days and enough extra time for social activities, to see Venice, talk ...
+This gives us 2,5 workshop days (Thursday, Friday, Saturday) and enough extra time for social activities, to see Venice, talk ...

 Again, this will be a joint meeing with our colleagues from the interdisciplinary graduate school Systemic Neurosciences from Munich University, who are mainly biologists, neuroscientists, and philosophers: